Fernando Biase

 The female gamete stores massive amounts of RNAs, proteins and metabolites.
 The qualitative and quantitative composition of these stores define the ability of this oocyte to be fertilized and sustain the early embryo development.
 We are interested in understanding the regulatory venues that drive the synthesis of RNA in oocytes.
 Furthermore, we focus on unveiling how the accumulation of RNAs will contribute to the oocyte developmental competence.

 The initial cell cycles of the mammalian organisms are an intriguing, and amazing, phase of the development.
 The development of a complex multicellular organism from one cell (also called zygote) is far from being understood by developmental biologists.
 In our lab, we are researching the gene regulatory network wiring that allows the embryo to successfully reach the blastocyst stage.
 First, we are interested in understanding how the embryo’s genome is activated.
-Then, we are investigating how the cells (also called blastomeres) differentiate towards two distinct cell types, forming the inner cell mass and the trophectoderm.
+We are also investigating the genetics and molecular features that lead to early embryonic developmental arrest.

 pict

-Jada Nix - MS 2023 - Doctoral program at Universty of Missouri
+2023 - Jada Nix - MS → Doctoral program at University of Missouri

-Kimble - MS 2018 - Texas A&M College of Veterinary Medicine &
+2018 - Katelyn Kimble - MS → Texas A&M College of Veterinary Medicine & Biomedical Sciences

 For a complete list of publications, please visit Pubmed or Google Scholar.
 BioRxiv papers can be loaded using bioRxiv